OpenSIPS/opensips-cli/docs/INSTALLATION.md

 This is fine, since PostgreSQL users are handled internally and are not connected to system accounts.
 It is a common good habit, to leave the system user `postgres` locked!
 You never want to set its password.
-All fine tuning is taking place inside PostgreSQL Roles and Privileges subsystem.
+All fine tuning is taking place inside the PostgreSQL Roles and Privileges subsystem.

 Access privileges will be assigned to roles via the